Sacsam005/netflix-cloned/README.md

-# Getting Started with Create React App
+# Getting Started to clone Netflix with Create React App

 This project was created using <b>ReactJS</b> and <b>CSS3</b>.